 assert anti_joined_df.count() == 2

 What’s Happening Here?
 The SQL LEFT ANTI JOIN returns employees with no matching dept_id in departments.
-We handle nulls in dept_id with COALESCE(-1) to clarify unmatched rows, as null dept_id (Charlie) is significant.
-Nulls in name and region are preserved since they don’t require handling for this output, respecting your preference for minimal null handling.
+We handle nulls in dept_id with COALESCE(-1) to clarify the null group (Charlie).
+Nulls in name and region are preserved since they don’t require handling for clarity, respecting your preference [Timestamp: April 18, 2025].
+The output is a clean list of unmatched employees.

-Fix: Use LEFT ANTI JOIN for clarity and efficiency.
+- Use LEFT ANTI JOIN in SQL for clear anti-join syntax.

-- Filter Early: Remove unnecessary rows before joining to reduce DataFrame sizes.
+- Filter Early: Remove unnecessary rows before joining to reduce data size.

-- Select Relevant Columns: Choose only needed columns to minimize shuffling.
+- Select Relevant Columns: Include only needed columns to minimize shuffling.

 - Use Broadcast Joins: Broadcast smaller DataFrames to avoid shuffling large ones (applicable to left_anti joins).